 Kayaking will be offered complimentary and will run on a first-come-first-serve sign up basis.
 Guests cannot pre book the kayak tours.
 Participation requires good physical condition and right of participation is reserved.
 The kayak guides will make the final determination if a guest is fit to participate.
 Kayaking will be weather dependent.
 Minimum age 16.
 Guests should know how to use a rudder on a kayak.

-One-way charter flight from Ushuaia; one pre-cruise hotel night; transfers between airport/hotel and ship; ship accommodation; Wi-Fi aboard ship; most onboard meals (La Dame Restaurant excluded); butler service; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; parka; backpack and water bottle; onboard gratuities (except spa); port charges and handling fees.
+One-way charter flight post-voyage from Ushuaia; transfer from ship to airport; ship accommodation; Wi-Fi aboard ship; most onboard meals (La Dame Restaurant excluded); butler service; most wines, champagnes and spirits on the ship; tea, coffee, hot chocolate, water and soda; parka; backpack and water bottle; onboard gratuities (except spa); port charges and handling fees.
 Royal, Grand, and Owner’s Suites receive laundry service throughout the voyage as well as dinner for two in La Dame (one evening per voyage) and two hours of worldwide phone use from your suite, per voyage.
 Subject to change without notice.

-Airfare; transfers and luggage handling; meals on board at La Dame Restaurant unless mentioned above as included; boot rental; some alcoholic premium beverages; travel insurance; government fees and taxes; visa and passport expenses; internet use not mentioned as included; gifts and items of a personal nature such as laundry (unless mentioned as included) and spa options, fuel surcharge may apply.
+Airfare; transfers and luggage handling; meals on board at La Dame Restaurant unless mentioned above as included; boot rental; some alcoholic premium beverages; travel insurance; government fees and taxes; visa and passport expenses; gifts and items of a personal nature such as laundry (unless mentioned as included) and spa options, fuel surcharge may apply.

 Photos: © Creative Services at Silversea Cruises, © Richard Sidey (two penguins, passenger walking), © Ray Stranagan (landscape, penguins and zodiac)